apache/nuttx/examples/README.txt

      Send only small, single packet messages.
 Default: Send large and small.
   CONFIG_EXAMPLES_USBSERIAL_ONLYBIG
      Send only large, multi-packet messages.
 Default: Send large and small.

+  In additional to the target device-side example, there is also a host-side application in this directory.
+It can be compiled under Linux or Cygwin as follows:

+    cd examples/usbserial
+    make -f Makefile.host TOPDIR=../../.

+  This will generate a small program called 'host'.
+Usage:

+  1. Build the examples/usbserial target program and start the target.

+  2. Wait a bit, then do enter:

+     dmesg

+     At the end of the dmesg output, you should see the the seria device was successfully idenfied and assigned to a tty device, probably /dev/ttyUSB0.

+  3. Then start the host application:

+       ./host [<tty-dev>]

+     Where:

+       <tty-dev> is the USB TTY device to use.
+The default is /dev/ttyUSB0.

+  The host and target will exchange are variety of very small and very large serial messages.

 examples/usbstorage
 ^^^^^^^^^^^^^^^^^^